Antique sculpture "Daikoku Beater"

 - In section:

-- furniture and décor in oriental style, okimono, sculpture, bronze sculpture, miscellaneous, decor, статуэтки, gifts, for leaders, for men, for women
+- furniture and décor in oriental style, okimono, decor items, sculpture, bronze sculpture, miscellaneous, decor, статуэтки, gifts, for leaders, for men, for women

 - Style: